 Lora Aroyo is a Full Professor in Computer Science.
-She is leading the User-Centric Data Science Group (UCDS), at the Department of Computer Science, VU University Amsterdam.
-She is currently also a visiting scholar at Columbia Data Science Institute in New York and a Chief of Science for the NY-based startup Tagasauris.
-Tagasauris works on machine learning and human-assisted computing strategies to enrich video with precise, meaningful information about its content, and thus improve video search and discovery.
-She is a three times holder of IBM Faculty Award for her work on CrowdTruth: Crowdsourcing ground truth data for adapting IBM Watson system to the medical domain.
+Currently, she is a visiting scholar at the Columbia Data Science Institute at Columbia University, New York.
+She is also Chief of Science for a NY-based startup Tagasauris, which works on hybrid machine learning and human-assisted computing strategies to enrich multimedia (e.g. video, images, and text) with meaningful information about its content, and ultimately improve video search and discovery.

 - the understanding ambiguity and teaching machines to deal with ambiguity by applying techniques from crowdsourcing and human computation, data science, data quality assessment, and especially hybrid human-AI systems for text and video understanding.

 - applying Semantic Web technologies for semantic search, recommendation systems, event-driven access to online multimedia collections, and through these has become a recognized leader in digital humanities, cultural heritage, and interactive TV

 She is a four times holder of IBM Faculty Award for her work on CrowdTruth: for crowdsourcing ground truth data in the context of adapting the IBM Watson system to the medical domain and applying CrowdTruth for capturing ambiguity for the purpose of understanding misinformation.

 - ReTV: Reinventing the TV for the Digital Age: Re-purposing and re-using digital content across Smart TVs, Web and mobile applications, social media and other emerging platforms